Exy5/weakaura-collection-area/README.md

 A full archive of all currently available weakauras from **Merfin**.

+### How To Use

+You need to have the following Addon installed:
+- MerfinPlus

+This ensures the weakauras are displayed correctly.
+The addon has following features:
+- fonts
+- StatusBars
+- Backgrounds
+- Sounds
+- SpellActivationOverlays

+It further includes a **Weakaura API** to ensure it works correctly with Merfin Weakauras.

 ### General Weakauras
 The **"Equipped Items"** weakaura might be a duplicate, as most of the class weakauras already provide that.
 So the weakaura is only for people, who don't actually use the class weakauras. (shame on you either way :D )